ARTICLE CATEGORIES

 5 Steps Toward Entering the Promised Land

-- “Trust in the Lord with all your heart and do not lean on your own understanding.
+1. Trust in the Lord with all your heart and do not lean on your own understanding.
 In all your ways acknowledge Him, and He will make your paths straight.”
 (Proverbs 3:5-6) Whether it is getting out of credit card debt, saving for your children’s college education, or planning for retirement, keep God in the center of it all.
-Pray, seek professional counsel, and wait until He reveals the path you should take toward financial having an abundant life.
+Pray, seek professional counsel, and wait until He reveals the path you should take toward having a financially abundant life.

-- “The fear of the Lord is the beginning of wisdom.”
-(Proverbs 9:10) In other words, as we seek the Lord and reverentially fear in Him in worship, respect, and love, He lavishes His wisdom upon us.
+2. The fear of the Lord is the beginning of wisdom.”
+(Proverbs 9:10) In other words, as we seek the Lord and reverentially fear Him in worship, respect, and love, He lavishes His wisdom upon us.
 Ultimately, we will be better prepared to handle the temptations of wealth and will gain valuable insight into how to obtain it.

-- “There are precious treasures and oil in the dwelling of the wise, but a self-confident and foolish man swallows it up and wastes it.”
+3. There are precious treasures and oil in the dwelling of the wise, but a self-confident and foolish man swallows it up and wastes it.”
 (Proverbs 21:20) Remember that it is God’s intention to abundantly bless you and your family with not only your daily necessities, but to lavish on you precious treasures as a parent desires to bless their children with all sorts of pleasant things.
 What “precious treasures” looks like is relative and really should not matter.
 What is important, however, is that we do not waste what God has given us on fruitless endeavors.
 Investing carefully, being generous to the needy, and valuing our gifts by making the most out of them honors our Creator.

-- “I have been young and now I am old, yet I have not seen the righteous forsaken or his descendants begging bread.”
+4. I have been young and now I am old, yet I have not seen the righteous forsaken or his descendants begging bread.”
 (Psalm 37:25) We are the righteousness of God in Christ and our citizenship is in Heaven.
-Walk in confidence that God will lead you to a financial abundant life.
+Walk in confidence that God will lead you to a financially abundant life.
 Financial abundance is not worrying about tomorrow or next month or next year.
 Faith is a foundational principle.

-- “Come now, you who say, ‘Today or tomorrow we will go to such and such a city, and spend a year there and engage in business and make a profit.’
+5. “Come now, you who say, ‘Today or tomorrow we will go to such and such a city, and spend a year there and engage in business and make a profit.’
 Yet you do not know what your life will be like tomorrow.
 Instead, you ought to say, ‘If the Lord wills, we will live and also do this or that.”
 (James 4:13-16) Planning too far ahead can be disastrous.
 Being prudent about retirement and future expenditures is one thing.
 Living for tomorrow by neglecting today is quite another.
-Practically speaking, we really have no idea what tomorrow will bring forth, so balancing the duties of today with the preparation for tomorrow is pivotal.
+Practically speaking, we really have no idea what tomorrow will bring forth, so balancing the duties of today with preparation for tomorrow is pivotal.

 Ultimately, financial success is relative and comes in an unlimited number of packages.
 One word of caution in your quest for financial abundance: be careful what you ask for.
 As the Book of Proverbs says,